FAQ - What to Expect When Visiting Nantucket During the Pandemic

 Surfcasting is currently permitted, and beach stickers for vehicles on Town beaches are being sold online https://www.paybill.com/nantucketpolice/BeachVehiclePermit/default1.asp

 The Nantucket Whaling Museum is now open to the public: face-coverings are required for entry.
 Visitors and Members can reserve their visit and purchase their ticket online at NHA.org.
 Walk-ins will still be possible at the Whaling Museum, but it is recommended to book in advance to ensure your desired day and time.
-To ensure social distancing, capacity will be limited initially to 10% of official capacity.
+To ensure social distancing, capacity may be limited.

-Inns and hotels on Nantucket are now able to accept guests.
+Inns and hotels on Nantucket are able to accept guests.
 Lodging operators must follow state requirements on cleaning and disinfecting their establishments.
-They must also inform guests at the time a reservation is made and at check-in of the Commonwealth’s policy urging travelers to self-quarantine for 14 days when arriving in Massachusetts from out of state.
-This is a recommendation, not a mandate.
-At this time, lodging operators are not permitted to host weddings, business events, or other organized gatherings of any kind.
+As the state of Massachusetts continues to reopen, ask lodging operators about hosting weddings, business events, or other organized gatherings.

 Yes, retail shops are open with limited occupancy.
 Customers must wear face-covering, and shop employees will enforce this, so please be polite.
 Merchants put markers outside of their stores to ensure 6 feet of distance between customers waiting to enter and must, whenever possible, ensure separation of 6 feet or more between customers inside.
 Contactless payment methods are encouraged.
 More details here